Research

 Overview

 Deploying ML potentials at scale requires careful integration with HPC infrastructure.
-I develop and document production-ready workflows for running LAMMPS with MACE on both AMD ROCm (LUMI) and NVIDIA CUDA (Mahti) architectures, resolving compatibility issues between ML libraries, MPI implementations, and GPU backends.
-These workflows — including SLURM job scripts, module environments, and build instructions — are made publicly available.
-I also maintain automated VASP DFT pipelines for generating ML training datasets, and contribute Python analysis tools for RDF, structure factors, space-group tracking, and phonon dispersion from MD trajectories.
+I develop and document production-ready workflows for running packages on both AMD ROCm (LUMI) and NVIDIA CUDA (Mahti and Puhti) architectures, resolving compatibility issues between ML libraries, MPI implementations, and GPU backends.
+These workflows are made publicly available.

 Related resources